-WARNING: Installation should be performed by an experienced administrator only.
+Warning: Installation should be performed by an experienced administrator only.

-1) SSL does not encrypt data transmitted from clients to the server.
+1) SSL does not encrypt data transmitted from the clients to the server.
 This data is always strongly encrypted by the internal protocol implemented via TCP/IP.

 5) The use of SSL is not recommended in local and internal networks, as all data transfers between the server and the clients are already strongly encrypted.
-The use of SSL does not significantly increase the security of data transmission, but allows server validation and helps prevent man-in-the-middle (MITM) attacks.
+The use of SSL does not significantly increase the security of data transmission, but allows server validation and helps prevent Man-in-the-Middle (MITM) attacks.
 This feature can be useful in external networks when clients can connect to the server from anywhere.

-6) If you choose an SSL connection, please make sure that all your clients (Windows, Mac OS X, Android and iOS) use SSL!
+6) If you choose to use SSL connections, please make sure that all clients (Windows, macOS, Android and iOS as well as the web interface) use SSL!
 Mixed connections (partly SSL and partly standard TCP/IP) are not allowed.

 - The fully qualified path to the certificate file on the server.

 - If the above certificate contains both public and private keys, please enter the fully qualified path to the certificate file on the server again.
 If the private key is stored in a separate file, specify the full path to the private key here.

 - The password for accessing the private key.

 Restart the server to load the certificate and start SSL connections.